Daniel-Venera/danielvenera_7_05022020/README.md

 create a .env in the root of backend folder with 'SESSION=the_password_you_want'
 <br>
-change db.config.js to match with your infos
+change db.config.js to match with your infos in db.js if you are not using MAMP, comment the line **socketPath: "/Applications/MAMP/tmp/mysql/mysql.sock"**
 <br>
 launch with nodemon server